migpimenta/kafka-by-example/README.md

 ---
 ## Workflow Per Exercise
-1. Read the exercise's `README.md`.
+1. Read the exercise's `README.md` for instructions and concepts.
-2. Work in that exercise's `starter/` folder.
+2. Work in that exercise's folder (or `starter/` subfolder if provided).
-3. Use or extend the shared environment under `common/` as needed.
+3. Use the shared Kafka environment under `common/` or extend it as needed.
 4. Test your approach (CLI, code, logs, metrics).
-5. Compare with `solution/`—note design choices and trade‑offs.
+5. Review the solutions section in the README to compare approaches and learn trade‑offs.
-6. Iterate or refactor for clarity, resilience, performance.
+6. Iterate or refactor for clarity, resilience, and performance.

 ---
 ## Future Enhancements